SciML/ReservoirComputing.jl/docs/src/tutorials/continuous_esn.md

 ## Training

-`train!` is sampler-agnostic: it routes through the continuous `_collectstates` provided by the extension and fits a linear readout on the collected states.

 ```@example continuous-esn-lorenz
 ps, st = train!(esn_train, input_data, target_data, ps, st)
 ```

 ## Autoregressive rollout

-`predict(esn, steps, ps, st; initialdata)` splits the predict-time `tspan` into `steps` equal sub-intervals; on each sub-interval the previous readout output is held constant as the input.
-The default initial reservoir state is zeros sized to `res_dims` — if you want to continue from the trained reservoir's terminal state, pass a custom `equations` closure that captures it.

 ```@example continuous-esn-lorenz
 ps_pred, st_pred = setup(rng, esn_pred)